alumy/alumy-none/README.md

 This library also can be called mcu-sdk, you can use this library to start easy work.

+## How To
+### cmake
+cmake_gen.sh is the generator of cmake, the first argument is toolchain file and the second is build type.

+build for gcc
+./cmake_gen.sh gcc.cmake Debug

 ## Imporve
 If you found bugs, please send mail to 17096226@qq.com, thanks very much.